Embrace your Obsessions!

 I'd like to end this post by thanking all the people that supported me through this obsession, giving me progressively bigger opportunities.

-- My wife Amie, for tolerating discussion of inexact constraints at 11pm on the streets of Cologne
+- My partner Artie, for tolerating discussion of inexact constraints at 11pm on the streets of Cologne

 - Andy, Wayne, John, and everyone else that helped me practice my Lightning talk